BREAKING

 Prostate problems, heart conditions, blood disorders, herpes breakouts,

-migraine headaches and glaucoma are a few of the souvenirs guys
+migraine headaches, glaucoma and cancer are just a few of the souvenirs

-have retained from these relationships--regardless of how physically
+guys have retained from these couplings, regardless of how physically

-powerful they were, before they met their tormentor.
-One of my ex's
+powerful they were before they met their BPD tormentor.
+One of my

-married a Borderline--and twelve years later, he's been diagnosed
+ex's married a Borderline--and twelve years later, he was diagnosed

 Resuming